We advocate conservation at the state legislature year round.

 A close eye on conservation bills.
 We’ll work to ensure development of state lands doesn’t come at a cost to Wyoming’s wildlife, clean air and clean water, and wide-open spaces.
 We’ll support responsible siting of renewable energy projects, advocate ample funding for the agencies stewarding our natural resources, and oppose the bad ideas that regularly creep into legislation, such as state takeover of federal lands.

 A full-time presence at the Capitol.
-We’ll track the action where it’s happening: in the halls of the Capitol in Cheyenne.
-Seasoned legislative advocate Era Aranow will head up the team and other WOC conservation advocates will weigh in with their expertise.
+During the session, we’ll track the action where it’s happening: in the halls of the Capitol in Cheyenne.
+Seasoned legislative adlvocate Era Aranow will head up the team and other WOC conservation advocates will weigh in with their expertise.

 Weekly updates and action alerts.
-We’ll keep you in the loop with weekly email updates from Cheyenne, where things tend to change quickly.
+We’ll keep you in the loop with weekly email updates from Cheyenne throughout the session.
 It makes a difference when citizens speak up — which is why we’ll keep you informed when opportunities arise to share your perspectives with your legislators or provide public testimony.

 Educational & fun programming.
 From virtual previews of the legislative session, to our annual Beers & Bills events to discuss key happenings at the Capitol, we’ll provide opportunities to get involved and stay informed before, during, and after the session.
 See the “Get Involved” section above for the most up-to-date events.